sghoweri/ascmats.github.io/bootmode.md

 -	If this step fails try doing the “Boot and reset” sequence again, as the circuit board may not have made it to Boot Mode.
 The buttons are a little hard to press, you should feel a slight click when you press them down.

--	If it the install step worked, you’ll start seeing loading:
+-	If the install starts working, you’ll start seeing loading:

 <img src="images/ESPHome_web_connect_installing.png" width="600">